Increasingly mobile sea ice risks polluting Arctic neighbors

 In three of these four situations - including both mid-century predictions - the movement of sea ice between Arctic countries increased.

-But in the high emissions scenario at the end of the century, they found countries could end up dealing more with their own ice and its contaminants, than ice from their neighbors.
-This is because with 4 degrees or more of warming in 2100, the majority of sea ice that freezes during winter will melt each spring in the same region where it was formed.
+But in the high emissions scenario at the end of the century, they found countries could end up dealing more with their own ice and its contaminants, than ice from their neighbours.
+This is because with 4 degrees or more of warming in 2100, most sea ice that freezes during winter will melt each spring in the same region where it was formed.

 Russia and the Central Arctic